McIntyre Porcupine Mines

-The McIntyre mine is an abandoned underground gold mine in Schumacher, Ontario, Canada, which has earned a place in Canadian mining history as one of the nation's most important mines.
+McIntyre Porcupine Mines Limited, and after 1974 McIntyre Mines Limited, was a Canadian mining company that existed from 1911 to 1989.
 Its iconic headframe, located near downtown Timmins, has come to represent the entire Porcupine Gold Rush.
 The McIntyre also yielded a considerable amount of copper over its life.

 There has been an extensive degree of rehabilitation and exploration work performed in and around the old McIntyre Mine property in recent years, and the Porcupine Joint Venture has yet to decide whether or not to continue spending hundreds of millions of dollars on mining out the property or continuing with a closure plan (2007).

 History

 Sandy McIntyre (1869-1943) had immigrated to Canada from Scotland around the turn of the century.
 He had changed his name from Alexander Oliphant and in 1906 became a prospector, exploring Northern Ontario.

 McIntyre Porcupine was formed in 1911, adding land staked by Sandy McIntyre to nearby ground obtained by J. P. Bickell.
 Although the initial assays were lean, Bickell kept the company afloat through tough times.
 Later, as grades improved, he obtained additional ground.
 In 1919, Bickell left the investment business to become president and then chairman of McIntyre-Porcupine Mines.

 McIntyre sold his interest for $65,325, of which $60,000 was never collected.
 He did receive a pension for the use of his name however.
 Ownership by Charles Flynn, A. Freeman and then J.P.
 Bickell.
 McIntyre Mine was incorporated in 1912.
 An investment in the mine was made by Henry Pellatt in 1915.
-By 1924, the mine included 626 acres, including the former Jupiter and Pearl Lake mines, besides the Plenaurum and Platt Veteran properties.

-The McIntyre (Number 11) headframe was completed in 1927.
+By 1924, the mine included 626 acres, including the former Jupiter and Pearl Lake mines, besides the Plenaurum and Platt Veteran properties.The McIntyre (Number 11) headframe was completed in 1927.
 The shaft, along with new shops, processing, administrative and change facilities were all located on the north shore of Pearl Lake.
 This led to the subsequent abandonment and demolition of the original mill located to the south west of the new facilities.
 The six-compartment shaft excavation underneath it was 4250 ft deep and 160,000 tons of rock, as well as 40,000 tons of water, were removed in the process.
 The project used 240,000 pounds of powder to blast the rock and 2256000 ft of Douglas fir to timber the shaft.